 Use the LinkedIn summary section when marketing your career

-Michelle gave a great tip about how to use the summary section of your LinkedIn profile.
+Michelle gave a great tip on how to use the summary section of your LinkedIn profile.
 You may or may not know, but LinkedIn offers a paid search tool for recruiters.

 When a recruiter does a search, just like Google, a results page is returned.
 Recruiters will see your headline (don’t use your job title) and the first one hundred characters of your summary section.